sdslabs/beast/docs/README.md

 ## Tech Stack

-Beast is writtern completely in Golang and comes with a clean REST API interface to trigger actions or interact with underlying functionalities.
+Beast is written completely in Golang and comes with a clean REST API interface to trigger actions or interact with underlying functionalities.
 The REST API server is implemented using `gin` go library and uses JWT as an authentication mechanism.
-Being writtern in go, Beast is compiled into a single binary which can run on any linux distribution.
+Being written in go, Beast is compiled into a single binary which can run on any linux distribution.

 Beast uses Docker as a container runtimes to run challenges in a sandboxed environment.
 Note that container does not provide a very strong isolation, but our host is safe as long as there is no 0-day in linux kernel itself.
 Even though container provide a security layer for the challenges, we follow some practices to harden those security measures.